brian978/easy-sketch.js/README.md

-FreeDrawingOnCanvas
+easy-sketch.js
 ===================

-A simple class that facilitates free drawing on the HTML 5 canvas.
+easy-sketch.js allows you to draw on canvas without having to dig into the HTML 5 API.